AlfredGranson/pcrm/README.md

 # pcrm ![tests](https://github.com/AlfredGranson/pcrm/actions/workflows/elixir.yml/badge.svg)

 pcrm is a devoper-conscious Phoenix-based customer relationship management system.

 ## Installation & Setup
+While pcrm can be setup locally for development, it is recommended and instructions are currently only available for use with docker/docker compose.

 ### Prerequisites
 - [Docker](https://docs.docker.com/get-docker/)